 Lift ticket strips are for use on the paratransit service, also known as the “Lift”, and cannot be used on the fixed route buses.
 There are ten (10) tickets in each strip.
 Multiple ticket strips may be purchased at one time.
 Lift ticket strips are non-returnable and non-refundable.

 Reduced Fare Policy (Senior / Disabled / Medicare / Income)

 Reduced fares are available for persons with a disability, Medicare recipients, those over 65, and those who meet income qualifications.
-In order to use the reduced fare items (cash, 24-hour passes, 10-ride cards or 31-day passes), you must show a Reduced Fare ID card to the bus operator when paying the fare.
+In order to use the reduced fare items (cash, 24-hour passes, 10-ride cards or 31-day passes), you must show a Topeka Metro reduced fare ID card to the bus operator when boarding and paying your fare.
 To obtain the Topeka Metro reduced fare ID card, you must complete an application, which can be downloaded by clicking on the document links below.
 Applications can also be picked up at Quincy Street Station (820 SE Quincy St.) or mailed out to you upon request by calling 783-7000.
 Those completing an income form must have a social service agency authorize the form prior to submitting it to Metro.

-Residents of Topeka Housing Authority properties may obtain their reduced fare ID at the THA main office at 2010 SE California or call 357-8842 for more information.
+Residents of Topeka Housing Authority properties may obtain their Topeka Metro Reduced Fare ID at the THA main office at 2010 SE California or call 357-8842 for more information.

 Replacement IDs must be obtained where you originally got the card.

-IDs are free of charge, however, there is a replacement fee of $2.00 if lost, damaged, or stolen within the first year.
+Initial IDs are free of charge, however, there is a replacement fee of $2.00 if lost, damaged, or stolen within the first year.
 There is no replacement fee for cards damaged from normal wear and tear after the first year.
 ID’s are valid for three years.